OpenCyphal/pycyphal/docs/pages/architecture.rst

 - :mod:`pyuavcan.dsdl` -- DSDL language support: code generation and object serialization.

-- :mod:`pyuavcan.transport` -- the abstract UAVCAN transport layer model and several concrete transport implementations (CAN, serial, etc.).
+- :mod:`pyuavcan.transport` -- the abstract UAVCAN transport layer model and several concrete transport implementations (UAVCAN/CAN, UAVCAN/UDP, UAVCAN/Serial, etc.).
   The transport layer exposes a low-level API where data is represented as unstructured blocks of bytes.
   Users may build custom concrete transports based on this module as well.